-If you are in any doubt about the condition of stored hazardous substances inc. 2,4 -DNP you are advised to contact CLEAPSS (formerly known as the Consortium of Local Education Authorities for the Provision of Science Services) as one of the DFE’s key recognised sources of guidance along with the HSE (http://science.cleapss.org.uk/)
+If you are in any doubt as to the condition of stored hazardous substances inc. 2,4 -DNP you are advised to contact CLEAPSS (formerly known as the Consortium of Local Education Authorities for the Provision of Science Services) as one of the DFE’s key recognised sources of guidance along with the HSE (http://science.cleapss.org.uk/)

-You can’t manage what you don’t understand, so ensure you involve competent people with access to current information (e.g. material safety data sheets) and good practice guidance (e.g. CLEAPSS Hazcards & Guides) to perform an assessment of the risks and ensure the necessary steps are taken to control them, which might include the following:
+You can’t manage what you don’t understand, so ensure you involve competent people with access to current information (e.g. material safety data sheets) and good practice guidance (e.g. CLEAPSS Hazcards and Guides) to perform an assessment of the risks and ensure the necessary steps are taken to control them, which might include the following:

 RMP Risk Control are well-placed to assist client authorities with their health and safety risks.
 Support can be provided in the following ways: